protontype/protontype/README_en.md

 **Protontype** uses the project [passportjs.org](http://passportjs.org/ "") for authentication of the routes.

-A middleware authentication must be a class that extends a**AuthMiddleware** and should implement the method:
+A middleware authentication must be a class that extends a **AuthMiddleware** and should implement the method:
 ```javascript
 authenticate(): express.Handler
 ```

-The following example demonstrates an authentication middleware JWT
+The following example demonstrates an JWT authentication middleware

 ```javascript
 export class JWTAuthMiddleware extends AuthMiddleware {